isomerpages/scdf-ebsc/_managing-operational-stress/Compartmentalisation.md

 When we are handling a few problems simultaneously, it can be challenging to stay focused to complete the necessary tasks.
 Putting a problem on hold by compartmentalising and focusing on the task at hand can help us to take action.
 ![](/images/compartmentalisation%201%20(3).png)
 Although disengaging with our emotions while on the job can be a valuable tool sometimes, it is **not** a long-term solution.
-These are some strategies that you can use to **regulate your emotions** while you continue carrying out your work as an emergency responder on the frontlines:
+These are some strategies that you can use to **regulate your emotions** while you continue carrying out your work as an emergency responder on the frontlines (check out more strategies for emotional regulation on the page for [emotional fitness](/being-a-resilient-responder/emotional-fitness)):
 ![](/images/compartmentalisation%202.png)
-Check out more strategies for emotional regulation on the page for [emotional fitness](/being-a-resilient-responder/emotional-fitness).

-Additionally, you can also focus on the task at hand by **[challenging any unhelpful thoughts](/being-a-resilient-responder/mental-fitness)** that 'pop' into your mind when you are on the job.
+Additionally, you can also focus on the task at hand by **[challenging any unhelpful thoughts](/being-a-resilient-responder/mental-fitness)** that may 'pop' into your mind when you are on the job.

 Lastly, you can speak to someone and/or an EBSC staff if you feel that disengaging with your emotions while on the job is affecting you at work and/or at home.